Bugsbunnydev2000/Smart-Contract-Scanner/README.md

 **Note.**

-**The website is currently not working, so run it via CLI and terminal to see the results.**
+# The website is currently not working, so run it via CLI and terminal to see the results. ✨✨

 # ✨ Features